maxtaco/maxtaco.github.com/_posts/2014-01-04-how-to-store-your-bitcoins.md

 passphrase with quantifiable entropy.
 For instance, [this page](https://oneshallpass.com/pp.html) picks *N* words at random from the dictionary, and gives you more passphrase entropy for higher values of *N*.
-We can memorize passphrases like these if we use them regularly, but admit that for WarpWallets passphrases, used a couple of times per decade, might be harder to pull off.
-We internally discussed lots of other systems, like interwoven lines from famous poems, words you made up when you were a kid, etc. Here, you are into the realm of security-by-obscurity, which for this application is probably OK.
+One can memorize passphrases like these if used them regularly, but since WarpWallets are used a couple of times per decade, you're at risk of forgetting.
+We internally discussed easier-to-remember password systems, like interwoven lines from famous poems, words you made up when you were a kid, etc. Here, you are into the realm of security-by-obscurity, which for this application is probably OK.
 Just whichever system you pick should look like the concatenation of random words to an attacker who doesn't know your secret algorithm.
-For instance, just picking a single line from an obscure poem isn't a great idea, since a random passphrase generator would never spit that out.
+For instance, picking a single line from an obscure poem isn't a great idea, since words 3 through 10 probably supply almost no entropy.
+Concatenating the 13th word of eight of your favorite poems will look a lot more random.

 ### Why This System Has the Other Three Properties